Mpox vaccination clinical resources: Managing vaccine administration errors or deviations

 • Inform the recipient of the potential for local and systemic adverse events.

-If an incorrect route with too low a dose was used, see section below ("A dose that is too low administered by a route other than the subcutaneous route").
+If an incorrect route with a lower than recommended dose was used, see section below ("A dose that is lower than recommended administered by a route other than the subcutaneous route").

 Dose errors: Too high a dose, too low a dose, or an unknown dose that is likely to be lower than the authorized dose